Rights of a minor

 Minors can use MyKanta themselves if they have electronic identification tools, such as online banking IDs or a mobile certificate.
+You can learn more about using MyKanta on the MyKanta for young People page.

 Rights regarding prescriptions